 To place your vote for the People's Choice 2D and 3D Awards, valued at $12,500 each - please login to your account.
 You may vote for as many pieces as you like, but please vote only once per piece, please.

 The Artfields Jr. Art Competition is open to South Carolina students in grades 1 through 12.
 All artwork submitted is considered by our review panel.
 Select pieces will be displayed during the month of April and final judging takes place during Artfields.
-Winners will be notified by phone or email and officially announced during the Awards Ceremony on The Green in Lake City at 4:30 PM, Saturday, April 29, 2017.
+Winners will be notified by phone or email and officially announced during the Awards Ceremony on The Village Green in Lake City Saturday, April 28, 2018.
 Schools and families are encouraged to attend the awards ceremony to support their student artists and developing artists throughout the community.

 Everything you need to know about the Artfields Jr. Art competition.

 Art Submission Begins

 Review Panel Selects ArtFields Jr. 2018 Competition Artwork

 ArtFields Jr. Winners Award Ceremony on The Village Green

 Winners and special presentations will be announced during the ArtFields Jr. Awards Ceremony on Saturday, April 28, 2018, on The Village Green, in Lake City.